-To help you select the best and most cost-effective plan for yourself and your family, you can use the Medical Plan Coverage Comparison tool.
-This tool provides a side-by-side comparison of the individual features of the medical (and dental and vision) plans that are available to you.
-For example, let's say that you want to understand how the plans compare on the deductible, cost of physician services, and prescription drugs.
-After selecting these categories through the tool, you will instantly see how the three plans compare on the selected features.
-To access this tool, visit www.jhumedcovcomp.com.
+To help you select the best and most cost-effective plan for yourself and your family, review the Medical Plan comparison chart.
+The chart provides a side-by-side comparison of the individual features of the medical options available to you so you can determine which plan will best meet your needs.
+To access the Medical Plan comparison chart, visit hr.jhu.edu/benefits-worklife.